grokys/grokys.github.com/_posts/2015-02-03-getting-started-with-windows-store-apps.md

 layout: post
 title: "Getting Started With Windows Store Apps - Part 1"
 excerpt: "A diary of getting started with Window Store Apps from the perspective of a relatively seasoned WPF developer."
 category:
 tags: [windows-store, c#, .net]
+comments: true
 ---

 # Introduction

 In my day job, we recently started a project that we thought would be a good fit for a Windows Store app - especially with the upcoming Windows 10 which will allow Store Apps to run in a window and look more like traditional desktop apps.

 This blog post is a diary of getting started with Window Store Apps from the perspective of a relatively seasoned WPF developer. **Spoiler**: It didn't go well.
 However, I realise that with any framework there are roadbumps, so think of this this as a "new user experience evaluation".

 # Background